Marvel Epic Collection: Star Wars (Legends)

 Marvel's first 1977 comic was a six-issue adaptation of the original film.
 The series ran for 107 issues and three Annuals until 1986, featuring stories set between the original trilogy of films, as well as adaptations of The Empire Strikes Back and Return of the Jedi.
 Rights briefly went to Blackthorne Publishing, before being acquired by Dark Horse Comics.
 The company produced over 100 Star Wars titles until 2014.

 Following the October 2012 acquisition of Lucasfilm by Disney, it was announced that the Star Wars comics license would return to Marvel Comics in 2015.

 In April 2014, Lucasfilm rebranded the majority of the Star Wars Expanded Universe as Legends, only keeping the theatrical Skywalker saga and the 2008 Clone Wars film and television series as canon.
 This means only Star Wars Modern Era Epic Collections are properly included in the official lore.

-Marvel's Senior Vice President of sales and marketing, David Gabriel, said the Star Wars releases would “be bouncing around to different periods of Star Wars history with each Epic Collection, constructing one huge tapestry, collecting full unbroken runs of all the greatest Star Wars comics from the past 35 years.”
+Marvel's Senior Vice President of sales and marketing, David Gabriel, said the Star Wars releases would "be bouncing around to different periods of Star Wars history with each Epic Collection, constructing one huge tapestry, collecting full unbroken runs of all the greatest Star Wars comics from the past 35 years."

 Outside of the Original Marvel Years books, many of Star Wars Epic Collection contains contents originally published by Dark Horse comics.
+That said, although it can be considered completed, there are several omissions in the catalogue, such as the Clone Wars tie-in comic book series of the same name, written and illustrated by various creators involved with the series, including Henry Gilroy and Dave Filoni, a weekly webcomic of the same name, released exclusively on StarWars.com, as well as quarterly graphic novels of the same name.